FEXFIX/ASCII-console-3D-renderer/README.md

 - `dist` – distance from camera (optional, default is 3)
 - `color` – `r`, `g`, or `b` (optional)

+**Higher scale values and closer view dist result in a more detailled representation, default values may not fit to every 3D model**

 ## Examples

 ```